 NEW INDOOR GALLERY

-‘Textures’ a mixed media indoor exhibition opened Saturday 29th June in The Sheds – our brand new indoor exhibition space.
+‘Textures’ a mixed media indoor exhibition is in The Sheds, our new indoor exhibition space, until 22 November 2019.

 Visit the Open Air permanent art collection in the historic parkland overlooking the sea.
 Book a Guided Art Tour – CLICK HERE.

 Companies, charities and public sector organisations can join us for team retreats.
 We host meetings, workshops, weddings and more.

 Visit our Wilding Project and book a Rewilding Tour – CLICK HERE.

 Please use directions below as Sat Nav is not always accurate.